sumcoinlabs/sumcoinbook/README.md

 * [Amazon](https://www.amazon.com/Mastering-Bitcoin-Programming-Open-Blockchain/dp/1491954388)

-Mastering Bitcoin (First Edition Second Print) is also published in Japanese, Korean, and Chinese (Simplified) by publishers in the respective countries.
+Mastering Sumcoin (First Edition Second Print) is also published in Japanese, Korean, and Chinese (Simplified) by publishers in the respective countries.

 Mastering Bitcoin (Open Edition), based on the First Edition, has been translated by volunteers into more than a dozen languages.
 Translations are available for free under CC-BY-SA license at: https://bitcoinbook.info